norcams/iaas/docs/installation/ip.rst

 This describes from what IP network and prefix an instance workload will receive its address.
 Normally this will happen at boot time through DHCP.

-* The private IPv4 block for instance workloads is *10.0.0.0/9* split up as described in the tables below

 Public
 ^^^^^^